Research in the Natural Areas

 Funding for EKU and non-EKU student research projects at any of the three natural areas is available through the Student Grant-in-Aid Program.

-In order to conduct research at any of the sites, a proposal must be submitted in writing, prior to the research, to the Associate Director for Research.
+In order to conduct research at any of the sites, a proposal must be submitted in writing, prior to the research, to the Associate Director.
 If the research requires the collection of living or nonliving specimens, the proposal should state this.
 If approved, a collecting permit will be issued with specific guidelines regarding collection and deposition of specimens.
 Otherwise, collection of living and nonliving specimens is prohibited.

 In the proposal, include the following: